Shenzhen: Parks and beaches

 Shenzhen has an extensive three-level public park system that was established in 2006, which categorizes parks as natural parks, urban parks, and community parks.
 By 2019, the city had 1,090 parks covering about 39,320 hectares, including 33 natural parks, 152 urban parks and 905 community parks.
 According to state-owned news outlet Xinhua, Shenzhen plans to build and renovate over 40 parks per year, bringing the number of parks in the city to 1,500 by 2035.
 Lianhuashan Park is located on the territory of 150 hectares in the Futian District.
-At the top of the mountain is a large bronze statue of Deng Xiaoping.
+At the top of its Lotus Hill is a six-metre bronze statue of Deng Xiaoping.
 Wutongshan National Park is spread around the mountain of the same name in the Luohu District.
 From the observation deck, there is a view of the Shenzhen skyline as well as Hong Kong and the surrounding bay, and on the next peak there is a transmission tower of a local television station.

 Shenzhen Bay Park, located along the city's coastline along Shenzhen Bay, opened in 2011, which included the nearby Mangrove Park.
 There are several thematic recreation areas and attractions, and along the 9-kilometer-long coastal strip there is an embankment.
 The Mangrove Ecopark was established in 2000 in the Futian District and at that time was the smallest national park in China.
 A large group of birds migrate to the ecopark in the mangroves on an area of 20.6 hectares in a 9-kilometer coastal zone of the Shenzhen Bay.